 Santa Barbara is packed with wonderful hotels, and I have heard nothing but great things about all of them!
 We stayed at Hotel Milo, which is situated on the beachfront within walking distance to: Stearn’s Wharf, all of the fun restaurants and shops in the Funk Zone, the Moxi, the Sea Center, and the marina if you decide to take a boat ride one day!
 It’s an easy, 5 minute drive away from Downtown Santa Barbara where you can enjoy parks and shopping there, too.
 We loved staying here, mainly because of it’s central location to everything, but also because it is a beautiful hotel with pools for the kiddos to take a swim and great service!
 I definitely recommend staying at Hotel Milo!

 I received so many wonderful recommendations from all of you on Instagram, thank you so much for making our trip so enjoyable!
 I wish we could have gone to each and every one of the spots you recommended!!
-Please do share with others your favorite spots to eat, things to do, and places to stay in Santa Barbara in the comments so that others who read this post can see it all!!!
+Please do share with others your favorite spots to eat, things to do, and places to stay in Santa Barbara in the comments so that others who read this Santa Barbara Travel Guide can see it all!!!

 Thank you Visit Santa Barbara for hosting an amazing stay for my little family!
 We can’t wait to come back to beautiful Santa Barbara!